dlcs/protagonist/docs/rfcs/009-Image-Processor.md

 An "optimisation" parameter tells the Image-Processor _how_ to do it, for example:

-* JPEG2000 vs Til Pyramidal Tiff.
+* JPEG2000 vs Pyramidal Tiff.
 * fast and lossy vs slower and max quality.
 * what colour profiles to use.